npg70/galbreath-old/sources/kintyre-families.md

 * John G-, attacked during a shinty match 1818

     * NOTE: Unable to find any additional info to identify him.
-While an interesting story, I'm not I'd lead with this G-.
+While an interesting story, I'm not I'd lead with it for the Galbraith entry :-)

 ---